How much does it cost to train?

-Southampton University £40 a term – 24 sessions
+Southampton University: £80 per term – 24 sessions

 For our private dojo in Sway, costs are payable at the start of the month for 4 or 8 sessions- each session costing £6.

-When visiting a foreign dojo – Southampton University students / unemployed / low income students – £1 per hour per session, all other members charged £6 per session upon attendance.
+When visiting a foreign dojo university students / unemployed / low income rates are £1 per hour.
+All other members are charged £7 per session upon attendance.

 Gradings are held every three months, though senior grades take longer to achieve.
 With consistent training, you can earn a 1st Dan black belt in 3 years.

 We try and keep costs down at a reasonable level.
 We are far cheaper than most other martial arts, and we train longer for less.
 Feel free to compare us online.